-If the error cannot be corrected under the employer error provisions, the employee can apply for coverage by providing evidence of insurability and submitting an Evidence of Insurability application through My Insurance Benefits.
+If the error cannot be corrected under the employer error provisions, the employee can apply for coverage by providing evidence of insurability and submitting an Evidence of Insurability Application (ET-2305).

-The group life insurance policy also provides that an employee who receives from the employer a written statement of fringe benefits indicating that the correct amount of coverage is not in effect, or the correct premium deduction is not in effect is presumed to be aware of the error unless other evidence shows that the employee could not reasonably discover the error by inspecting the statement.
+The group life insurance policy also provides that an employee who receives from the employer a written statement of fringe benefits indicating that the correct amount of coverage is not in effect or the correct premium deduction is not in effect is presumed to be aware of the error unless other evidence shows that the employee could not reasonably discover the error by inspecting the statement.